ymz-ncnk/idempo-go/README.md

   `UnitOfWork`.
 This is where your Action reads and writes data (e.g., database tables, domain repositories).
 One of these repositories must always be the idempotency store.
-- Input (I): The parameters passed to your `Action`, which can be represented by a DTO (Data Transfer Object).
+- Input (I): The parameters passed to your `Action` (like service DTO).
 The input type must implement the `Hasher` interface so it can be uniquely identified and checked for consistency.
 - Success Output (S): The normal result your `Action` produces when everything goes well.
 - Failure Output: A structured form of a business failure (e.g., “insufficient